La Jetée: Music

-Kode9 in collaboration with Ms. Haptic, Marcel Weber (aka MFO), and Lucy Benson created an homage to La Jetée in 2011, for the Unsound Festival.
+Kode9, in collaboration with Ms. Haptic, Marcel Weber (aka MFO), and Lucy Benson created an homage to La Jetée in 2011, for the Unsound Festival.

 Northern Irish rock band Two Door Cinema Club screened the film at the launch party for their 2016 album Gameshow.
 The final track on the album, "Je viens de la", is inspired by La Jetée and describes the journey of the film's protagonist.

-The film was included in the "1001 Movies You Must See Before You Die" by producer Steven Schneider.

-Friend of the World, a two-hander film, was inspired by La Jetée among others.